ManuelElizaldi/PyStrava/README.md

 ## Dashboard

 ## Areas Of Improvement
-- Real time stats
-- Merge with garmin data for more variables - more precise model
+These are some features I plan to implement over time.
+- Implement real time reporting so that we dont have to run the Update_GoogleSheet.py file everytime we want to update our databse in Google Sheet.
+- Garmin has its own API infrastructure that I want to leverage in this project to improve the machine learning model.
+Some of the data available for Garmin is: [VO2 Max](https://www.healthline.com/health/vo2-max) and Sleep data.
 - gather more data
-- ratios between variables
+- Create ratios between variables, like Calories burned per 10 minutes.
 - workouts like bouldering are not being tracked
 - strenght output is not being tracked
 - Being able to share a dashboard so that other people cna use it